pololu/pololu-usb-avr-programmer-v2/BUILDING.md

-If you get an error about libusbp failing to load (for example, "cannot open shared object file: No such file or directory"), then it is likely that your system does not search for libraries in `/usr/local/lib` by default, so it cannot find libusbp.
+If you get an error about libusbp failing to load (for example, "cannot open shared object file: No such file or directory"), then run `sudo ldconfig` and try again.
+If that does not work, it is likely that your system does not search for libraries in `/usr/local/lib` by default.
 To fix this issue for your current shell session, run:

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib